Pricing and related data used in BSC processes includes:

 SSP is paid to BSC Trading Parties who have a net surplus of imbalance energy, and SBP is paid by BSC Trading Parties who have a net deficit of imbalance energy.

-These prices are designed to reflect either the prices associated with the Balancing Mechanism Bids and Offers selected by National Grid to balance the energy flows in the Transmission System, or to reflect the prices associated with the sale and purchase of (short-term) energy ahead of Gate Closure (set at one hour before each half hour trading period) in the forwards and spot markets.
+These prices are designed to reflect the prices associated with the Balancing Mechanism Bids and Offers selected by National Grid to balance the energy flows in the Transmission System, as well as reserve scarcity.

 How are System Sell Price and System Buy Price calculated?

-For each half hour trading period, depending on the net position of National Grid Transmission System, one of the ‘cash-out’ or ‘energy imbalance’ prices (System Sell Price and System Buy Price) will be associated with Balancing Mechanism Bids and Offers.
-In this case the price will be known as the ’main’ price.
-The other price will be derived from short term energy trades and is known as the ‘reverse’ price.
+For each half hour trading period, the ‘cash-out’ or ‘energy imbalance’ prices (System Sell Price and System Buy Price) will be associated with Balancing Mechanism Bids and Offers accepted by National Grid as well as the Balancing Services used for that specific half hour.

 Imbalance Pricing Guidance